Jon2G/pdf-convert-js/README.md

 // get page 1 as a PNG Image Buffer const buffer = await pdfConverter.convertPageToImage(1);
-await fs.writeFile("example_page1.png", buffer);
+await fs.writeFile('example_page1.png', buffer);

+// get the pdf version of the PDF const pdfVersion = await pdfConverter.getPdfVersion();

+// compress / shrink the PDF with optional parameters const shrunkenPDFBuffer = await pdfConverter.shrink({
+  dpi: 72,
+  pdfVersion: '1.4',
+  greyScale: false,
+});
+await fs.writeFile('shrunken.pdf', shrunkenPDFBuffer);

 // Dispose the converter object when you're done using it,
 // otherwise the pdf tmp file will not be removed
 // (but should be automatically removed on process exit).
 // To manually call `dispose()` allows you to run multiple operations